shwetadev23/first1code/README.md

 # first1code
-my first to do list
+my first to do list created by python code